yashkarwa/Yashkarwa.github.io/_posts/2020-07-16-Welcome to building API Series : 1.md

 I will go with online editor - [https://editor.swagger.io/](https://editor.swagger.io/)

+For our starting guide - We are building an API end-point for earthquake data we creating nd the intension is to pass the ID, which is earthquake ID and received information, which is in the data file.

 <img src="../../assets/images/blackboard_series_1.PNG"  alt="High-level Overview" title="High-level Overview">

+Below is the snapshot from the online editor and response.
+I have also hand-coded what those lines mean and how you can interpret them.
+It is the first example of a kick-start.
+Feel free to expand your knowledge by looking into the documentation page: https://swagger.io/docs/specification/basic-structure/

 <img src="../../assets/images/API_1.png"  alt="Snapshot from Online Editor" title="Snapshot from Online Editor">